KingShmo/Project-4-/Tests.md

 3. User selects the 'Use quiz options for a course' option (labelled 2) from the drop-down menu.
 4. User selects the 'View Student Quiz Submissions' option (labelled 4) from the drop-down menu.

-Expected result: Application successfully displays all student attempt details for the quizzes of that course.
+Expected result: Application successfully displays all student attempt and grade details for the quizzes of that course.
 The teacher is taken back to the Quiz Portal menu automatically.

 Test Status: Passed.

-Test 14: Teacher- Listing available quizzes
+#### Test 14: Teacher- Listing available quizzes

 Steps: